 After being married to someone for a while, the passion tends to fade.
+And it can be really difficult to find out how to reconnect with your spouse.
 This is completely normal.
 The rush of excitement and emotions when you begin a relationship with someone are part of a process.
 A process that evolves and changes over time.
 But it sometimes can feel like you’re falling out of love.
 So how do you reconnect with your spouse?
 How do we keep the passion and love in our marriage alive?

 The Stages of a Marriage

 A healthy marriage will make it through these ebbs and flows.
 But sometimes it can be a struggle.
 And with others, this is where problems can arise.
 The health of marriage will usually be tested by this type of cycle.
-But what can we do to restore the emotional and sometimes physical connection with our spouse?
-We have to be willing to take the first step.
+But what can you do to restore the emotional and sometimes physical connection with your spouse?
+You have to be willing to take the first step in order to figure out how to reconnect with your spouse.

 Causes of the Loss of Passion in Marriage